-The chickpea tahini bowl is easy to customize.
-Try it with your favorite veggies, cilantro brown rice, or a vegan chipotle dressing.
+Try this Buddha bowl with your favorite vegetables, use cilantro brown rice, or swap the lime tahini dressing for a vegan chipotle dressing.
 For more chickpea recipes, try a potato Buddha bowl with roasted red pepper dressing, a chickpea couscous bowl, or a Mediterranean hummus bowl.

 Jump to: